SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise1.md

    ![Create workspace](images/7.png)

-   - Create a PowerBI workspace and name it **labignitePBIxxxxxx** where xxxxxx is the deployment id.Replace xxxxxx with the deployment      id.
+   - Create a PowerBI workspace and name it **labignitePBIxxxxxx** where xxxxxx is the deployment id.Make sure to replace xxxxxx with the deployment id that is assigned for you to perform the lab.
    - Click on **Save**

    ![Powerbi workspace](images/8.png)